-Our four day class will cover everything you need to successfully charter a yacht in the Caribbean.
+Our Five day / four night class plus 3 days of Racing will cover what you need to successfully charter a yacht in the Caribbean.

-The cost for the Bareboat class and certification is $2,200.
+The cost for the Bareboat class and certification is $2,940 (non members).

 Many couples have done this course together.
-If one member is primarily along for the ride, and not participating in the drills, the cost per couple is $2,800 for the forward stateroom, $2,600 for an aft stateroom.
+If one member is primarily along for the ride, and not participating in the drills, the cost per couple is $3,800 for the forward stateroom or $3,600 for an aft stateroom.

 Please read before signing up Payments, Cancellation and Refund Policy